musabshak/metadata-form/README.md

 # CRAWDAD Metadata Form
 This is the metadata form that dataset contributors are required to fill before uploading a dataset to CRAWDAD.
-This form allows us to collect dataset metadata in a standardized format which we then use to construct a webpage for the uploaded dataset at crawdad.org/
+This form allows us to collect metadata in a standard format which we then use to construct a webpage for the uploaded dataset at crawdad.org.

 The landing page is accessible at:
 http://home.cs.dartmouth.edu/~crawdad/metadata-form/cf_init.html